karma-runner/karma/docs/plus/10-teamcity.md

 ## Create a new TeamCity build step
 Add new build step to the build configuration: use Command Line runner and fill in `Custom script` text area.
-If you had decided not to install *all* your NPM dependencies globally add `npm install` at the beginning of the script.
+If you had decided not to install *all* your npm dependencies globally add `npm install` at the beginning of the script.
 Then add command to run Karma, e.g.:

     karma start --reporters teamcity --single-run --browsers PhantomJS --colors false